You’re stressed. You can’t seem to relax. There’s no time for a break. Sound familiar?

 Alright, you’ve tried meditation, you’ve gone for your walks and drank three cups of tea, but you’re still really stressed out.
 Now what?

 According to psychoanalytic theory, ‘sublimation’ may be helpful.
-Sublimation is a defence mechanism (coping strategy) where we replace unacceptable urges or impulses, such as punching your boss in the face, with more acceptable strategies, such as kicking a ball across a football field.
+Sublimation is a defense mechanism (coping strategy) where we replace unacceptable urges or impulses, such as punching your boss in the face, with more acceptable strategies, such as kicking a ball across a football field.

 Join a gym and make full use of their boxing equipment, go to a regulated Break Room and break a bunch of glasses, scream into your pillow at the top of your lungs, sing and dance until you’re exhausted, or go for a quick run.